Rachel's Story - Part 2

 1971 - 1983: Judy and David

-Judy was 19 when she started coming out to Assembly outreaches on the Pierce College campus, and then to Assembly meetings in the San Fernando Valley.
+Judy was nineteen when she started coming out to Assembly outreaches on the Pierce College campus, and then to Assembly meetings in the San Fernando Valley.
 Almost immediately Betty took an interest in her and started meeting intensely with her.
 Judy and David Geftakys started spending time together studying, etc. Betty groomed Judy to accept David's aberrant behavior.

 Here is Judy's account:

 "When I moved to Fullerton in January of 1973, I had already been one of Betty's regular disciples.
 I also was David's friend through contact with common friends, the Youslings.